 Holidays play a big part in our residents life, whether it is an activity based holiday, spa break, quiet country cottage or a holiday to the seaside each resident’s individual needs are taken into consideration.

-From our sensory room which can be tailored to the needs of each resident to our new ‘Memory Lane’, we explore all avenues to ensure all needs are met.
+From our sensory areas which can be tailored to the needs of each resident to our new ‘Memory Lane’, we explore all avenues to ensure all needs are met.

 Solden Hill House has a Holistic Therapist qualified in Aromatherapy massage, Indian head massage and Acupressure to name but a few.
 The psychological and physical benefits of aromatherapy have long been known to enhance physical and emotional wellbeing, reducing stress, boosting the immune system and improving muscle tone etc.